CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/04-ACCESS-WORKSPACE-USING-BROWSER.md

 ## **Task 1: Access the Published Application**

-In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise.
+In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using browser.

 1. Use the link ```aka.ms/wvdarmweb``` and enter your **credentials** to login.